 Why Visit Cape Town?

 Compared to Johannesburg, the central city of Cape Town has less to offer in terms of tourist attractions, but offers natural wonders for the avid photographer or travellers who enjoy taking in the sights.
-One of our favourite places to see in Cape Town is Victoria & Alfred Waterfront – it’s a beautiful harbour that’s perfect for dining and shopping.
+Victoria & Alfred Waterfront is a beautiful harbour that’s perfect for dining and shopping.
 Facing the Atlantic ocean and with great views of Table mountain, it’s a great location to relax for a spot of lunch.
 Paying a visit to the Kirstenbosch botanical gardens is also highly recommended, where you can see hundreds of species of native trees, plants, and flowers while enjoying a relaxing day under the sun.

 Find amazing things to do in Cape Town’s surroundings